 Over the last few weeks, COVID-19 has created a “new normal” for employees around the world.
-In fact, about 1/3 of the world’s population is currently working remotely, which means new and increased cyber security risks.
+In fact, about 1/3 of the world’s population is currently working remotely, which means new and increased safety risks.
 And in order to help workers navigate remote work cyber security, Onepath joined up with Baker Donelson, Red Clover Advisors, and the Secret Service to present a webinar.
 The purpose of this webinar was to drive discussion around teleworking cyber security, including best practices and threats to watch out for.

 Onepath’s Telecommuting Webinar